waimea-igdaikee/300dtd-cadet-planner-website/docs/2-sprint-2-mvp.md

 ![Personal stats after allocation](screenshots/test_mvp_stats_personal_2.png)

 As can be seen, it increments correctly.
-While the display isn't particually visually appealing or easy to read, it fulfills the requirements of an MVP.
+While the display isn't particularly visually appealing or easy to read, it fulfills the requirements of an MVP.

 ---